AaronYoung5/dotfiles/README.md

 ## Philosophy

-The philosophy used herein imploys three general ideas:
+The philosophy used herein employs three general ideas:

 1. A single dotfile should have a single purpose
 2. Configurations specific to a computer should not conflict with other systems
 3. Separation of different working environments is encouraged

-Furthermore, `zsh` is the used shell.
-As I began to learn the command line and how to configure my shell environment, I was on a Mac.
-The default shell, beginning in early 2019, is `zsh`.
-The only other shell I've used extensively is `bash`, and I found it is not as configurable as `zsh`.
+Furthermore, `zsh` and `bash` are both supported.
+As I began to learn the command line and how to configure my shell environment, I was on a Mac which defaults to `zsh`.
+Examples described herein will reference `zsh` since it's far more configurable and makes for a more interesting read.

-To faciliate plugin management and provide a better user experience, [oh-my-zsh](https://ohmyz.sh/) and [zgen](https://github.com/tarjoilija/zgen) are used.
+To facilitate plugin management and provide a better user experience in `zsh`, [oh-my-zsh](https://ohmyz.sh/) and [zgen](https://github.com/tarjoilija/zgen) are used.

 ## General structure

 In this repository, there are four types of files:

-1. `zsh` configuration files
+1. `zsh` or `bash` configuration files
 2. `vim` configuration files
 3. `tmux` configuration files
 4. dotfile setup/helper files

-### Zsh configuration files
+### Zsh/Bash configuration files

-The `zsh` configuration files discussed in this section are the files prefixed with `.zsh...`.
-Ex: `.zshrc` and `.zsh_functions.user`.
+The `zsh`/`bash` configuration files discussed in this section are the files prefixed with `.zsh...` and `.bash...`, respectively.
+Ex: `.zshrc` and `.bash_functions.user`.

-To configure `zsh` as I please, as item 1 of my philosophy outlines, each file as one purpose.
-There are four general categories to my `zsh` files:
+To configure the shell as I please, as item 1 of my philosophy outlines, each file has one purpose.
+There are four general categories to my config files:

 1. `rc`
    - Holds prompt level configurations; kind of the "leader"
-	- Ex: oh-my-zsh/zgen setup, plugin install, sourcing all other files below
+   - Ex: `oh-my-zsh`/`zgen` setup, plugin install, sourcing all other files below
 2. `_aliases`
    - Holds aliases
 3. `_exports`
    - Holds any exports needed when the prompt loads
 4. `_functions`
    - Additional helper functions I may want

 ### Vim configuration files